RochaJG/mecn-boilerplate/README.md

-# mejn-boilerplate
+# MECN Boilerplate

-An boilerplate to RESTApi using Mongo, Express and Jest with codecov
+An boilerplate to RESTApi using Mongo, Express and with Code Coverage